-Michigan's TMDL schedule is aligned with the TMDL vision process described in Section 8.3.3 and Michigan's 2015 TMDL vision identifies TMDL expectations through 2022.
-The TMDL vision process will continue in 2022 by establishing the series of priorities for Michigan's TMDL Program over the next ten years (2023-2032).
+Michigan's 2015 TMDL vision identified TMDL expectations through 2022.
+The TMDL vision process will continue by establishing the series of priorities for Michigan's TMDL Program over the next ten years (2023-2032) as described in Section 8.3.3.
 Nutrient impacts to Michigan waters will be a primary focus of this next series of actions for the TMDL program; part of this next prioritization will be an evaluation of progress under the collaborative agreements related to Lake Erie.
 While Michigan remains strongly committed to reducing phosphorus loadings to western Lake Erie as outlined in the Domestic Action and Adaptive Management Plans, the development of a TMDL will be the likely route forward if target reductions leading to the support of designated uses are not met by the 2025 goal of the Collaborative Agreement.